-TagsAlbums (2013) Albums (2014) Albums - 2009 Albums - 2010 Albums - 2011 Albums - 2012 Barack Obama Best of 2010 - Albums Best of 2011 - Albums Best of 2012 - Albums Best of 2013 (Music) Best of 2014 (Music) Books Bryan Ferry/Roxy CIA Civil rights Conservatism Cuba Economics Education Environment Feminism Ferguson Film classics Florida Florida politics Foreign policy Gay Life George W. Bush Greenwald Health care Hitchens Immigration Iraq Journalism Liberalism Lists Live Movies Movies (2013) Movies (2014) Movies - 2009 Movies - 2011 Movies - 2012 Music Nixon NSA Obama Obituaries Occupy Wall Street Oscars Pet Shop Boys Poetry Politics Reagan Rick Scott RIP rock criticism Roxy Music/Ferry Scott Woods Shutdown Singles Jukebox Singles Jukebox (2014) Singles Jukebox (2015) Singles Jukebox - 2011 Singles Jukebox 2010 Sullivan Supreme Court terrorism The Singles Jukebox - 2012 The Singles Jukebox - 2013 Torture TV Unspooled Writing
+TagsAlbums (2013) Albums (2014) Albums (2015) Albums - 2009 Albums - 2010 Albums - 2011 Albums - 2012 Barack Obama Best of 2010 - Albums Best of 2011 - Albums Best of 2013 (Music) Best of 2014 (Music) Books Bryan Ferry/Roxy CIA Civil rights Conservatism Cuba Education Environment Feminism Ferguson Film classics Florida Florida politics Foreign policy Gay Life George W. Bush Greenwald Health care Hitchens Immigration Iraq Journalism Liberalism Lists Live Movies Movies (2013) Movies (2014) Movies (2015) Movies - 2009 Movies - 2011 Movies - 2012 Music Nixon NSA Obama Obituaries Occupy Wall Street Oscars Pet Shop Boys Poetry Politics Reagan Rick Scott RIP rock criticism Roxy Music/Ferry Scott Woods Shutdown Singles Jukebox Singles Jukebox (2014) Singles Jukebox (2015) Singles Jukebox - 2011 Singles Jukebox 2010 Sullivan Supreme Court terrorism The Singles Jukebox - 2012 The Singles Jukebox - 2013 Torture TV Unspooled Writing

 Monthly Archives: November 2009

 I can’t quite accept Fred Kaplan’s otherwise well-calibrated writhing over President Obama’s decision to commit more ground troops to Afghanistan because he makes the following claim: Another problem with withdrawing is that it would signal, correctly or not, a huge … Continue reading